jingspace/LondonBikeShare-MLOptimisation/model_card.md

 **Model Architecture:**

 The model is based on XGBoost (Extreme Gradient Boosting), a decision-tree-based ensemble machine learning algorithm.
 XGBoost is known for its strong predictive power and ability to handle various types of data.
-The specific hyperparameters used in the final model were determined through Bayesian Optimization.
+The specific hyperparameters used in the final model were determined through Bayesian Optimisation.

 ## Performance

-The model's performance was evaluated using Root Mean Squared Logarithmic Error (RMSLE) on a held-out test set.
-This metric is chosen because it is less sensitive to outliers and penalizes under-prediction more than over-prediction, aligning with the goals of optimising bike availability.
-The final RMSLE achieved on the test set was 0.7000535564455026.
+The model’s performance is primarily evaluated using the Mean Squared Error (MSE), which helps in quantifying the accuracy of predictions regarding trip durations and maintenance scheduling.
+Additionally, feature importance analysis is conducted to pinpoint the most influential factors affecting bike trip durations.

+#### The model training process incorporates several steps:
+- Feature Engineering: This includes the extraction of time-related features and the encoding of categorical geographic data to enhance the model's predictive accuracy.
+- Data Splitting: The dataset is meticulously split into training, validation, and testing sets to ensure that the model is robust and performs well on unseen data.

 ## Limitations